 Healthcare fraud is a white collar crime that is rapidly growing in Orlando.
 Healthcare fraud generally involves filing dishonest healthcare claims and deceiving health insurance companies for profit.
 Illegal billing, obtaining subsidized prescriptions, upcoding, falsifying medical records, prescribing additional treatments on an account, selling your information, selling prescription pills on the black market, altering dates and services, billing for non-covered items are all common forms of fraud because it illegally or deceitfully takes a profit.

 Every year, millions of illegal prescription pills are sold in Central Florida, and then transported out of the state.
-Orlando is within the pill mill capital of the United States, Florida, and because pills can be illegally bought and sold so frequently, healthcare fraud easily follows the same path.
+Orlando is within the pill mill capital of the United States and because pills can be illegally bought and sold so frequently, healthcare fraud easily follows the same path.
 The fact that Florida is the number one state for retirement is another reason healthcare fraud is so prevalent.

 If you are facing allegations of filing a fraudulent insurance claim, staging a car accident or fire, or reporting property as stolen when it was not, you could be charged or arrested with insurance fraud.
 This is a serious charge and you are facing possible jail or prison time.

-When the real estate market was good, the rising price of homes and condos in Orlando and surrounding communities led to real estate wealth for some savvy investors.
+When the real estate market was good, the rising price of homes and condos in Central Florida led to real estate wealth for some savvy investors.
 Unfortunately, some of those real estate dreams have turned into nightmares for people who got caught up in mortgage and real estate fraud.

 Was the lender in the wrong?
 The broker?
 The borrower?
 The police want to charge someone - and they don't always get it right.